mrvillafria/Bikesharing_Analysis/README.md

 #### Checkout Times
 ![CheckoutTimes](/Resources/CheckoutTimes.PNG)
 The two line charts above show the length of time that bikes are checked out.
 Checkout Times for Users shows how long bikes are checked out for all users.
-Checkout Times by Gender shows the same bike trip duration from the visualization above but broken out by gender.
+Checkout Times by Gender shows the same bike trip duration information from the visualization above but broken out by gender.
 Regardless of gender, most bike trips are used for a short duration or less than one hour.
 There are a large number of bikes that are only being used for 5 minutes.

 ## Summary